bmsohwinc/my-cp/notes.md

     - check: link7
 8. Math tricks and optimizations
     - Time can be O(n), but even memory can be optimized from O(2) to O(1)
+    - Time optimized from O(log n) to O(1) -- these can be very specific, needing lot of math knowledge
     - check: link8
 9. Bit manipulations -- **_closest to superpower. really._**
     - It's weird to understand sometimes